Rakam-AI/rakam_systems/README.md

 Building custom AI and Gen AI systems can be challenging due to the need for flexibility, scalability, and production-readiness.
 Developers often face problems like:

-- **Complexity**: Creating AI systems from scratch involves significant complexity, especially when combining different technologies for model management, data processing, and integration.
+- **Complexity**: Creating AI systems from scratch is complex, especially when combining different technologies for model management, data processing, and integration.

 - **Scalability**: Ensuring that AI systems can handle large-scale data and provide efficient, real-time responses.

-- **Integration**: Making different components communicate effectively and preparing the system for deployment is often cumbersome.
+- **Integration**: Standardizing and fluid data communication between the different core components of an AI System, especially when deployed on different servers.

-- **Maintenance & Updates**: The AI landscape evolves rapidly, and maintaining systems with the latest models and technologies is a significant challenge.
+- **Maintenance & Updates**: The AI landscape evolves rapidly, and maintaining systems with the latest models and technologies is challenging, stressful and costly.

 `rakam_systems` addresses these challenges by offering a flexible, lean framework that helps developers build AI systems efficiently, while minimizing code maintenance overhead and focusing on ease of deployment.